CEA Global Education

 CEA encourages students to become involved in activities outside the classroom with the help of the onsite staff.
 CEA will organize social and cultural activities, short excursions to nearby places of interest, overnight trips within the host country, and even social dinners at local establishments.

-UW-L students should apply directly with CEA and submit the UW-L Study Abroad~Exchange Application and $50 application fee to the Office of International Education.
+UW-L students should apply directly with CEA and complete OIE's Application Process.
+Submit the $50 application fee and original transcripts to the Office of International Education.

 ATTENTION SPANISH MAJOR AND MINOR STUDENTS: